 Pour in the cream, add a sprinkle of salt, and stir everything together for about a minute to wilt the spinach slightly.

-Now, back to the potatoes!
+Now, back to the roasted sweet potatoes!
 Halve them and scoop most of the flesh right into the spinach mixture.

 You want to leave a little edge of potato to keep the boat sturdy, but get as much sweet potato as you can OUT and into the spinach.